apache/inlong-website/blog/2022-06-16-inlong-sort-etl_en.md

 ## 3.3 Module Design

-This design only adds Flink connector and flinksql generator to the original system, and modifies the data model module.
+This design only adds Flink connector and Flink SQL generator to the original system, and modifies the data model module.

 ### 3.3.1 Module Structure